juju/juju-gui-charm/README.md

 ### Deploying behind a firewall ###

-This charm pulls the latest release from the Juju GUI page on Launchpad.
+While we may change this in the future to make firewall deploys simpler, this charm pulls the latest release from the Juju GUI page on Launchpad.
 If you are behind a firewall, however, this may not be available to you.
 In this case, you can configure the charm to pull the GUI release from a location you specify.

+For both Juju Core and PyJuju, you must simply do the following steps.
+Note that PyJuju must do these steps, plus another set described further below.

 The config variable `juju-gui-source` allows a `url:` prefix which understands both `http://` and `file://` protocols.
+We will use this to load a local copy of the GUI source.

 1. Download the latest release of the Juju GUI Source from [the Launchpad downloads page](https://launchpad.net/juju-gui/+download) and save it to a